Quodatum/openshift-basex-quick-start/README.md

 * p 15005 database server
 * e 15006 event server
 * s 15007 stop

+## Extras

+* To have graphviz available use  https://github.com/puzzle/openshift-graphviz-cartridge

 # Licence
 * This software is licenced under the Apache 2 licence